 - Mercado Libre

 As you can see, the list is long meaning that you’ll have a vast amount of options when it comes to online sales.
 Furthermore, I’ll be adding a brief description of each online marketplace.
-That way you’ll have a better idea of the pros and cons of each option and decide which sites will become the best platforms to sell online for you.
+That way you’ll have a better idea of the pros and cons of each option and decide which sites like eBay will become the best platforms to sell online for you.

 But before we dive into eBay alternatives, let me quickly explain why eBay has been the main go-to marketplace for sellers.